scotttd/RhinoScriptSamples/README.md

 RhinoScriptSamples
 ==================

-A plethora of RhinoScript samples
+A plethora of RhinoScript samples.
+Hope you enjoy them!